pantheon-systems/documentation/source/content/guides/logs-pantheon/04-automate-log-downloads.md

 ### Create a Script

-1. Open your local terminal to create and access a new local directory:
+1. Run the command below to create and access a new local directory:

     ```bash{promptUser: user}
     mkdir $HOME/site-logs